Cash Flow Management And Your Business.

 Inventory

-Goods and raw materials purchased from suppliers and then sold to customers to generate revenue is inventory.
+Inventory consists of goods and raw materials purchased from suppliers that are later sold to customers to generate revenue.

 What is cash flow management?

 There is a cash-flow gap when cash inflows seem to lag behind cash outflows.
-Cash-flow management is all about watching and monitoring this cash-flow gap closely.
+Cash flow management involves monitoring the gap between incoming and outgoing cash to ensure sufficient funds are available when needed.

 It is about figuring out when you’ll have cash in your hands, how to acquire more of it and that too faster, and how to manage your spending, so you don’t run into cash flow problems.